rinarice/shelter-management-platform/README.md

 ## Description

-A Django-based application that streamlines animal shelter management, allowing users to track animals, caretakers, and shelter details efficiently.
-The system is designed to help shelters keep their operations organized with features for managing shelters, assigning caretakers, and logging animal information.
+A Django-based application designed to help shelters keep their operations organized with features for managing shelters, assigning caretakers, and logging animal information.

 ---